 Since beginning my writing adventure, I have published Jobs of a Preschooler, Pickles, Pickles, I Like Pickles, and Aah!
-Blown Away, Crash!: An Alphabet Misadventure.
+Blown Away, Crash!: An Alphabet Misadventure (which was illustrated by my daughter when she was 12-years-old).
 All three books received a Readers’ Favorite 5 Stars review, and Pickles, Pickles, I Like Pickles was chosen for the 2019 Read Across Connecticut Program.
-I have also become a Regional Social Chair for SCBWI (Society of Children’s Book Writers and Illustrators).
-I have many more ideas for children’s books, so I hope to continue improving my craft of writing and publish more books in the future.

-I also enjoy writing about parenting, homeschooling, ways to save money, and simple crafts/projects to do at home.
+In addition to that, I enjoy writing about parenting, homeschooling, ways to save money, and simple crafts/projects to do at home.

 I would definitely prefer to be the one behind the camera (or phone) taking pictures, but below is another picture of me in front of a camera.

 Speaking of cameras, I had the pleasure of presenting my book Pickles, Pickles, I Like Pickles live on the news.
 I was completely out of my comfort zone, but it was an amazing experience for me and my family (who got to watch the interview filmed live).

 My writing adventure has also given me the opportunity to celebrate National Pickle Day, do library presentations, library storytimes, and a Barnes & Noble story time, serve as a Regional Social Chair for SCBWI IA (from 2017-2021), attend multiple conferences, teach a publishing class at a local community college, present webinars, and more.